Mmb0129/Real-Vs-Fake-Detector/README.md

 1. **Feature Engineering**:
    - Extracted color histograms, Haralick texture features, edge density, and contour-related properties
+   - LBP (Local Binary Pattern):
+      Captures the texture of the grayscale version of the image by comparing the intensity of each pixel with its surrounding neighbors.
+LBP is rotation-invariant and efficient for texture classification.

+   - FFT (Fast Fourier Transform):
+      Converts the image into the frequency domain and extracts global frequency patterns.
+Real images and AI-generated ones often differ in the distribution of frequency components.

 2. **Dimensionality Reduction**:
    - Applied PCA to reduce noise and compress features
 3. **Classifier**: